 Go without talking for an hour or even a day

-Skip TV for a day or week
+TV for a day or week

 Clean out your bag, purse, car or desk…